 Lewis said the idea of reunification “underscores what I’m going to call the magnet myth, the idea that the bulk of these people aren’t from here.
 They are not going home to Topeka, they’re going home to West Linn.”

-Wilson said that based on the latest Point In Time count from the county, 26% of people living on Portland’s streets are from a different state.
+Wilson said that based on the latest “point in time” count from Multnomah County, 26% of people living on Portland’s streets are from another state.
 “I think that’s an undercount,” he told Lewis.

-Indeed, the theory that other states and cities send homeless people to Portland is a hotly-contested topic.
-So is the idea that a portion of homeless people come to Portland because they believe the resources are abundant and the culture more permissive of tents.
+Indeed, the theory that other states and cities send homeless people to Portland is hotly contested.
+So is the idea that a portion of homeless people come to Portland because they believe resources are abundant and the culture is more permissive of tents.

 Layne says the city has “heard reports of hospitals and jails dropping folks off into homelessness on the streets” but that this was the first “verified report of a hospital from out of state” dropping someone off at a city shelter.